 You may have seen advertisements for government auctions.
 These ads often include high priced art, antiques, jewelry, household items, and oriental rugs.
 Research the validity of these "government auctions."
 Contact the government agency being represented to make sure the auction is legitimate.

 WisconsinSurplus.com is a contracted vendor for the State of Wisconsin to provide the state with their required on-line auction needs.
 All items listed for bids and/or sale on this site are items considered surplus and/or excess to the on-going daily needs of the various State of Wisconsin departments and agencies.
-For more information contact Wisconsin Surplus at (800) 383-SOLD.
+For more information, contact Wisconsin Surplus at (608) 437-2001 or by email at

 As you scroll through the site, look closely at photos, item descriptions and other aspects of the listing.
 For example:

 Are there photos of the product that is up for bid, or just generic photos of a similar item?
 If there are not current photos, you cannot be sure the seller has the item.

 If the item is described as "refurbished," "vintage," "used" or "close-out," it probably is not in top condition.

 If a "brand name" item is shown with a surprisingly low price, it might be counterfeit.

 Check out the seller.
 Look for a seller who accepts safer payment methods like credit cards, a secure online payment system or an escrow service recommended by the auction site.
 Do not do business with anyone who takes only wire transfers, cash, money orders or reloadable cards that you "top up" by adding money.
 Paying with those methods is like sending cash; once it is gone, you will not be able to get it back.